 Start Coding @ Hello App 6.0

-Hello App is our free app development workshop for students from Timisoara.
-Each year, we organize an approximately two weeks long workshop during which we help students learn to develop an app.
-We’ve been organizing the workshop since 2014 and the main reason we do this is to help passionate high-school and university students to learn app development for free.
+Hello App is our free Android app development workshop for students from Timisoara.
+Each year, we organize an approximately two weeks long workshop during which we help students learn to develop an Android app.
+We first started organizing the workshop back in 2014 to help passionate high-school and university students to learn app development for free.

 Each year, we accept a small number of participants and we dedicate time and effort to help them understand the basics of app development.
 We encourage hands-on learning but we also make a few presentations during the workshop so that they can get familiarised with the tools we use.

-We always teach the students to develop apps using the latest trends, tools and technologies.
+At the workshop, the students learn to develop apps using the latest trends, tools and technologies.
 We had a few editions where we taught Android app development using Java or both iOS and Android development React Native.
 During Hello App 6.0 we are focusing on Android app development using Kotlin programming language.

 So Far @ Hello App